zarr-developers/zarr-developers.github.io/flexibility/index.md

 Additional features are provided, notably using an Optionally-Cooperative Distributed B+Tree (OCDBT) on top of a base key-value store to implement ACID transactions.
 It still stores all data using the native Zarr Format, but versions keys at the store level.

-- **Icechunk** is a cloud-native tensor storage engine which also provides ACID transactions, but does so via indirection between a zarr-spec-compliant key-value store interface and a specialized non-zarr-native storage layout on-disk (for which Icechunk has it's own format spec).
+- **Icechunk** is a cloud-native tensor storage engine which also provides ACID transactions, but does so via indirection between a zarr-spec-compliant key-value store interface and a specialized non-zarr-native storage layout on-disk (for which Icechunk has it's own format specification).
 Whilst the core icechunk client is written in rust, the `icechunk-python` client implements a concrete subclass of the zarr-python `Store` ABC.
 Therefore libraries such as xarray can use the zarr-python user API to read and write to icechunk stores, effectively treating them as version-controlled zarr stores.
-Icechunk also integrates with VirtualiZarr as a serialization format for the byte range references, together allowing data stored in non-zarr formats to be committed to a persistent icechunk store and read back via the zarr-python API without copying the original data.
+Icechunk also integrates with VirtualiZarr as a serialization format for byte range references.
+Together they allow data stored in non-zarr formats to be committed to a persistent icechunk store and read back later via the zarr-python API without duplicating the original data chunks.